dustinian/Adventures/reddit_adventure_template.md

 ###Rumors

 * __Rat Infestation:__ Don't eat or drink anything from any Inn or Tavern near the river!
 The ships have brought in rats lately, and the riverside businesses are overrun!
 * __Green Men:__ Hear about them caravans gone missing?
 It's little green men what done it!
 Caravans outside the city, going or coming, makes no difference!
 My cousin saw it from a distance, but he's sure: small green men burst out of the bushes and killed everyone in one of them caravans.
-All the coins, food, and weapons gone in a flash.
+All the coins, food, and weapons picked clean in three heartbeats.
 * __Digging Sounds:__ My husband guards one of the gates to the city.
 When he's on duty, he has to sleep there.
 In the night, they hear digging sounds, deep under the gatehouse.
 Somebody is digging a tunnel somewhere.
 They've told the captain, but he thinks they're hearing things!
 * __Tax Collector:__ One of the tax collectors on the waterfront is lining 'is own pockets, 'e is.
 Them poor fishermen is 'aving to pay twice, they are.
 'Aving to burn their boats for firewood and go to work on the docks, they are.
 Won't be long there won't be no fish for no eating.
 * __Haunted Dungeons:__ I've done a spot of time in the dungeons under the Sherriff's keep, and I tell you them's 'aunted!
 Ain't no floor _lower_ than the duneon, but a cellmate got 'isself taken!
 And we 'eard 'im screaming under the floor as summat carried 'im away!